 If you live in this constant state of alarm, it has physical and mental consequences.
 While physical stress may don´t actually makes you sick, the body's reaction is the real problem.

-Mental stress absorbs your energy and willpower and leaves us exhausted and unmotivated.
+Mental stress absorbs our energy and willpower and leaves us exhausted and unmotivated.
 It makes our immune system more vulnerable to disease.
-Many illnesses like heart diseases, cancer, and diabetes, and many others are directly related to stress.
-And when you sick you are likely to get even more stressed.
+Many illnesses like heart disease, cancer, and diabetes, and many others are directly related to stress.
+And when you are sick, you are likely to get even more stressed.

 What can you do against stress and anxiety?